bfu4/cabbage/README.md

 This is a really simple program that makes it easy to have organized NAPI modules.

 It works by looking in your project's src/cpp directory, and building based off of the configured "target_name" and sources.
-By default, it includes the NAPI includes and defines into your build, so you don't have to write them in `example-cabbage.config.js`.
+By default, it includes the NAPI includes and defines into your build, so you don't have to write them in `cabbage.config.cjs`.

 ### Usage
 ```javascript